docsmooth/vmware-bumblebee/README.md

 This will place the scripts as executable in your $HOME/bin, so they can be launched from anywhere.

-For the first time, or after any update, run "sudo vmware -i" to install the helper.
+For the first time, or after any update to this script OR VMware Workstation, run "sudo vmware -i" to install the helper.

 To use normally, just run "vmware" or "vmplayer" and your default path SHOULD pick this up before the default VMware installed version in /usr/bin/vmware

 There are flags "--no" and "--yes" to force disable/enable 3d.
 If you're on battery, the script should NOT launch the 3d routines, and VMware might complain about a missing 3d compatible video card.
-That's OK.
+That's OK and by design.

 Thank you in advance for any help with bugs, issues, comments.